casper-network/ceps/text/0001-adopt-cep-process.md

 CEP PR: [casperlabs/ceps#0001](https://github.com/casperlabs/ceps/pull/0001)

-Make specifications, ideas and implementation guidelines more developer friendly and accessible through the introduction of an easy to use CEPs process.
+Make specifications, ideas and implementation guidelines more developer friendly and accessible through the introduction of an easy to use Casper Enhancement Proposal (CEP) process.

 ## Motivation

 [motivation]: #motivation

-To standardize on a single unified process for capturing and specifying proposals for enhancements to our software.
+To standardize on a single unified process for capturing and specifying proposals for enhancements to the Casper software and protocol.

-There is a need for a reasonably lightweight process to discuss and adopt ideas, not only on the tech side, but governance and economics as well.
-We want this process to serve those behind these ideas and those implementing them first, instead of being caught in project management tooling.
-If possible, it should also be friendly to outside contributors, setting a low barrier for them to contribute feedback or their own ideas.
+There is a need for a reasonably lightweight process to discuss and adopt ideas, not only to evolve the technology, but also the Casper Network governance and economics.
+This process serves those behind these ideas and those implementing them first, rather than bogging down innovation cycles with project management tooling.
+This process should also be friendly to outside contributors, setting a low barrier for external contributors to submit feedback or propose their own ideas.

-Typical usecases are the discussion of refactoring or design decisions of the software, policies for governance, or schemes cooked up by the economics team.
+Typical use cases for the CEP process are the discussion of refactoring or design decisions of the Casper software, policies for governance of the Casper Network, or economic proposals affecting the CSPR token on the Casper Network.

-By introducing a little bit of formality, we hope to keep these designs fun and stave off the introduction of more restrictive processes.
-Creating CEPs should be easy using Markdown and GitHub, tools that everyone is already familiar with.
+By introducing a consistent format and process, we hope to keep the introduction of new ideas both straightforward as well as enjoyable.
+Creating CEPs should be created with universally familiar tools: Markdown on Github.

 Largely based on the [Rust RFC process](https://github.com/rust-lang/rfcs), albeit simplified, this document will tell you all you need to know about creating a CEP.